expipiplus1/vulkan/generate/readme.md

 TODO:
   Take a closer look at `vkCmdBindDescriptorSets`
+    - If there is an optional length for a vector, it means that the vector iteslf is optional
   Take a closer look at `vkUpdateDescriptorSetWithTemplate` Don't expose things where the documentation is `is reserved for future use and is ignored` Don't marshal windowing system values